What are Fractional Shares?

 You are still eligible to receive dividends on your fractional shares!
 They are paid on a pro-rata basis.
 If you own 10.4 shares of $MVK paying a $10 dividend, you will receive $104.

 Fractional shareholders are eligible to submit a vote on the fractional balance of their shares.
 How that fractional vote is valued can not be guaranteed.
-It varies from company to company and is not decided or influenced by Stake or our broker-dealer.
+It varies from company to company and is not decided or influenced by Stake or our broker.
 Some companies may discard votes on fractionals while others give them an adjusted value.